-1968.
-From the historical records, the water level was at a maximum in 1974 but dropped almost 3 m to a minimum recorded level in 2004 (Figure 3).
-Water levels have been slowly dropping for the last 2 decades, with a slight increase from 2005-2007.
+Water levels in Laurier Lake have been monitored since 1968.
+From the historical records, the water level was at a maximum of 567.2 m asl in 1974 but dropped almost 3 m to a minimum recorded level of 564.0 m asl in 2004 (Figure 3).
+Water levels have been slowly dropping for the last 2 decades, with a slight increase from 2005-2008.
 The average elevation is 565.7 m above sea level.
 Alberta experienced a relatively wet year in 1997 that restored water levels in many lakes.
 In Laurier Lake, the wet year of 1997 temporarily halted water level declines.
 The reprieve was short-lived and water levels declined again after 1997.